Home / Insights / How to measure your ROI from a Google AdWords campaign

 For example, let’s compare the following AdWord campaigns

 As you can see, although Campaign X generated more click throughs, conversions and revenue, Campaign Y was actually more efficient with an ROI of 200%.
 While both campaigns were profitable it would be worth investing more in Campaign Y next time.
-For more information on conversion tracking or measurement tools from the experts at Varn get in touch by calling 01225 863047 or clicking here.
+For more information on conversion tracking or measurement tools from the experts at Varn get in touch with us today.